-Rainwater fittings 3 Repair category: 2 Notes: The rainwater fittings are of an older style and have suffered from corrosion and weathering.
-Maintenance is required and these should be checked during heavy rainfall.
-Staining was observed to areas of stonework.
-Areas of staining to the building can indicate concealed defects.
+Rainwater fittings Repair category: 2 Notes: The rainwater fittings are of an older style and have suffered from weathering.
+Maintenance is required and gutters/downpipes should be checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.